Summer has always been the warmest season of the year here in Alberta Canada, even before it was called climate change by alarmists.

 Nevertheless, a summer holiday trip was an exciting concept for us when we were kids, even without air conditioning in a crowded car.
 There were a few ways to get cooler on a road trip inside a car without AC-none of which could compete with AC in terms of chilling out, but it was worth every mile of extreme car cabin heat just to be headed somewhere on summer holidays.

 When I was about eight years old, we took a summer holiday road trip through the Rocky Mountains to the interior of British Columbia, so the mountains provided a reasonably solid form of external AC, even if the interior of BC’s Okanagan region has temperatures that meet or exceed those in southern Saskatchewan during the summer.

 My dad’s usual course of action to cool down the cabin of the family car was to open the vent windows on his vehicles.
 Most vintage car vent windows are positioned in front of the side window glass and are typically a form of triangle (or some complicated but similar geometrical shape) that opens and allows air to move within the car.

-Vent windows are highly susceptible to air leaks on their best day, but their purported tradeoff is their ability to move air–but enough to provide passenger comfort on a blazing hot summer day.
+Vent windows are highly susceptible to air leaks on their best day, but their purported tradeoff is their ability to move air–but not enough to provide passenger comfort on a blazing hot summer day.
 I learned this grim fact the hard way as a kid in the back seat of a car with open front vent windows on a hot summer road trip.

 The lure of cranking down the back seat windows was always there for us when we were back seat kid hostages on a long hot road trip, but it was never an option because the wind noise was deafening at highway speeds, it blew around my dad’s generous array of work-related papers on the rear passenger tray and, most importantly, it flat-out did not cool down the vehicle’ interior under extremely hot conditions.